AhsanRazaUK/AngularWithMVC/README.md

 Use Angular with existing MVC projects, using Angular CLI.

 ## Getting Started
 I wanted to use Angular in my existing MVC project.
 Most options around were to use Angular as its own and as SPA application.
 Following steps will let you set up an Angular app inside existing Asp core MVC project.
-And then you may be able to use it on any existing or new View.
+Then you can use this app on any existing or new View.

 ### Prerequisites
 * <a href='https://docs.npmjs.com/getting-started/installing-node'>NodeJS and npm.</a>